-Iranian government warns protesters will 'pay the price'
+Iran restricts social media and issues warning to protesters

+While independent media coverage from inside the country has been limited, protesters have used apps like Telegram, which offers public channels for users in addition to encrypted messaging, to share information and videos of protests and clashes.
+Official media outlets have provided few details about the protests.

+Telegram's CEO tweeted that Iranian authorities had blocked access to Telegram for "the majority of Iranians" after the company refused to shut down peaceful protesting channels.
-(CNN)The Iranian government issued a stern warning Sunday that protesters will "pay the price" after anti-government demonstrations throughout the country turned deadly.

-Interior Minister Rahmani Fazli issued the warning, adding what he categorized as the misuse of social networks by some individuals "are causing violence and fear," and that "such behavior will be smashed," according to IRNA.
-Iran's official news agency.
+Earlier on Sunday, the Iranian Interior Minister Rahmani Fazli issued a stern warning that protesters will "pay the price" after the demonstrations turned deadly.
+He said the misuse of social networks by some individuals "are causing violence and fear," and that "such behavior will be smashed," according to IRNA, Iran's official news agency.

-Anti-government protesters have largely relied on Twitter and Telegram social networks to spread information about the protests.
-Media coverage from inside Iran has largely been limited, with official media outlets providing few details about the protests.
+CNN was able to contact users in Iran through the Telegram app following the announcements.
+The app was slower than usual but messages eventually got through.

+The demonstrations, which have erupted against a backdrop of rising food and gasoline prices, began Thursday in the northeastern city of Mashhad before spreading to other cities.
+They include Tehran, Kermanshah, Arak, Qazvin, Khorramabad, Karaj and Sabzevar, according to IRNA, citing First Vice President Eshaq Jahangiri.

 "The events and occurrences of the last few days have preoccupied, saddened and hurt our beloved people," semi-official news agency ILNA quoted Fazli as saying, before adding "those who destroy public properties, create chaos, lawlessness and insecurity in our society, will be held legally responsible and must answer for their behaviors and pay the price for it."